elazarl/elazarl.github.io/bootsequence.md

 # How does OSv boot?

-What happens after the computer power is on?
-How do you write the very first lines of code the CPU would execute right after the computer is loaded?
+What happens after the computer is turned on?
+How do you write the very first lines of code the CPU would execute right after the computer starts?

 Here, again, OSv is supplying a nice, self contained answer.
 Let's limit our answer to the `x86_64` architecture, even though OSv supports ARM as well.

-What happens right after an CPU is loaded?
+What happens right after an CPU is started?
 The CPU instruction pointer is initialized to its _reset vector_.
-The x86 CPU sets their `CS:EIP` address to the fixed address `0xF000:0xFFF0`, this physical address contains some code leading you eventually to the BIOS.
+The x86 CPU sets their `CS:EIP` address to the fixed address `0xF000:0xFFF0`, this address contains some code leading you eventually to the BIOS.
 See [coreboot](http://www.coreboot.org/Coreboot_v3#How_coreboot_starts_after_Reset)'s
 documentation for additional information.